 Though the fragrance in Scott's Liquid Gold Wood Cleaner & Preservative and Dust 'n Go is almond, neither contains any nuts or nut by-products.

 What is naturally finished wood?

-It wood that has been coated with a finish that allows the natural wood characteristic to show through.
+It is wood that has been coated with a finish that allows the natural wood characteristic to show through.
 Varnish, shellac and lacquer are examples of natural finishes used on wood.
 Polyurethane is not a natural finish.
 Polyurethanes do not survive well in contact with most organic solvents.
-Scott's Liquid Gold is an organic oil formula that contains and organic solvent.
+Scott's Liquid Gold is an organic oil formula that contains an organic solvent.

 How can I tell what type of finish the wood has on it?